HelenaMaslowska/bombs-online/README.md

 - yellow - immortality

 ## Getting started
-If you need to compile server, use this command:
+If you need to compile server, use this command.
+Use this folder [path](https://github.com/HelenaMaslowska/bombs-online/tree/main/jan)!
 ```c++
 g++ server.cpp -o server -pthread
 ```
 Execute server using this command: ```./server <port_number>```.
 Example is shown below.
-Use this folder [path](https://github.com/HelenaMaslowska/bombs-online/tree/main/jan)!
 ```c++
 ./server 8080
 ```